 In this paper, we demonstrate a novel application of the Transformer self-attention mechanism.
 Our network, the Compositionally-Restricted Attention-Based network, referred to as CrabNet, explores the area of structure-agnostic materials property predictions when only a chemical formula is provided.
 Our results show that CrabNet's performance matches or exceeds current best practice methods on nearly all of 28 total benchmark datasets.
-We also demonstrate how CrabNet's architecture lends itself towards model interpretability by showing different visualization approaches that are made possible by CrabNet's design.
-We feel confident that CrabNet, and its attentionbased framework, will be of keen interest to future materials informatics researchers.
+We also demonstrate how CrabNet's architecture lends itself towards model interpretability by showing different visualization approaches that are made possible by its design.
+We feel confident that CrabNet and its attention-based framework will be of keen interest to future materials informatics researchers.